AudioBackbone/audiobackbone/README.md

 AudioBackbone is a personal, analogue-first audio project.

-The goal is simple:
+The idea is simple:

 - good sources
-- good placement
+- correct placement
 - transparent digital transport
-- no DSP magic

-This repository currently contains notes and design ideas.
-There is no roadmap and no deadline.
+- Ultimate flexibilty in placement of the wireless speakers
+- Multi room low latency capabilities

+No DSP enhancement.
+No psycho-acoustic tricks.
+No feature inflation.

+Digital networking is treated as a cable replacement — not as a sound processor.

+AudioBackbone evolves slowly, without deadlines or a fixed roadmap.
+Documentation and design decisions are part of the project.